 To determine the training needs of participants, we work closely with each young adult individually to identify their interests.
-The ACA reviews the youth's test and assessment scores through ONet Assessment, WorkKeys and the Career Track application to provide career guidance based on their individual scores, abilities, and interests.
+The ACA reviews the youth's test and assessment scores through O\Net Assessment, WorkKeys and the Career Track application to provide career guidance based on their individual scores, abilities, and interests.
 Additionally, the ACA explains the assessment results, reviews and discusses their employment goals based on a variety of options determined by personal needs, commitments, areas of interest, and training requirements.
-OSY youth must have a high school diploma and a valid California driver's license (or Right to Work) to participate in an occupational skills training program.
-For OSY youth who do not meet the required minimum work keys scores, a tutorial will be provided to improve their work keys scores for training.
+OSY youth must be at a 9th grade math and reading level, have a high school diploma, and have a driver's license to participate.
+For those not at the require grade levels or minimum work keys scores, tutorial will be provided to improve their scores.